-The general answer is no, and you must be very cautious about this because you can actually be criminally prosecuted for doing so.
+The general answer is no, you can’t record your spouse without his consent to prove and act of domestic violence.
+You must be very cautious about this because you can actually be criminally prosecuted for doing so.
 There are exceptions laid out in Penal Code 633.5, but you should contact a lawyer before you even consider doing it.
 In some circumstances, police can authorize you to record the perpetrator without his consent.
 Such information can be very valuable.

 CA Penal Code Section 633.5